Evil Dead: Ash vs Evil Dead (2015–2018)

 The series stars Bruce Campbell reprising his role as an older Ash Williams with a supporting cast that includes Dana DeLorenzo, Ray Santiago, Lucy Lawless and Jill Marie Jones.
 The series is executive produced by Campbell, Sam Raimi and Rob Tapert.
 It premiered on Starz on October 31, 2015.

 Ash vs Evil Dead proved to be a critically well-received show, earning a 98% from Rotten Tomatoes.
 Four days before its premiere, the show was picked up for a second ten-episode season.
 The series lasted for three seasons (30 episodes) before it was canceled by Starz in April 2018.

-Future
+Cancelled revival

 Following the cancellation of Ash vs Evil Dead, Bruce Campbell announced he was officially retired from portraying the character of Ash, although he would continue to voice the character in animation.
 Subsequently, on July 25, 2022, Campbell announced that an animated revival of Ash vs Evil Dead was in active development, with Campbell returning as the voice of Ash.
 In a July 26, 2024 interview with Entertainment Weekly, Campbell confirmed the series was still in development.
 Saying: “I'll do Ash's voice all day long, because my voice hasn't aged as much as I have."
 On October 29, 2024, Campbell provided another update, stating that the series would not be a continuation of Ash vs Evil Dead.
+In an August 15, 2026 interview with Screen Rant, Campbell confirmed that the animated series will no longer be happening as he is officially retired from portraying the character of Ash in animation as well.